-French language tests are scored according to six levels: A1, A2, B1, B2, C1, and C2, with A1 being a beginner, and C2 being fluent.
+French language tests are scored according to six levels within the Common European Framework: A1, A2, B1, B2, C1, and C2, with A1 being a beginner, and C2 being fluent.
 If you want to study at a French university and have not taken and passed the baccalauréat, you will need to test at least at a B2 level.
-Yes, even if you are a French citizen, if you don’t “have le bac,” you’ll need to prove you are proficient in both spoken and written French.
-If applying for French citizenship, you will need a B1 certification.
+Yes, even if you are a French citizen, if you don’t “have le bac,” you’ll need to prove your written and speaking skills in the French language.
+If applying for French citizenship, you will need a B1 French proficiency certification.
 A B1 is also required to live or work in Canada (unless you are American, because of the special immigration relationship between the US and Canada).
 But those trying to move to Quebec will require a much higher level of proficiency, a C1 minimum.
 When applying for jobs in France, level requirements may vary, but plan on aiming for a B2 or higher.
 (If you’re not sure of your level, this free online test might help you out.)

-The DELF (Diplôme d’études en langue française) and DALF (Diplôme approfondi de langue française) are tests organized by France Éducation International, part of the French Ministry of Education, which is in charge of helping people move to France for work, education, etc. They are organized by level, so if you are taking the DELF, you will be taking a test specifically for level A1, A2, B1, or B2.
-DALF, which is the next level up, tests for C1 or C2 proficiency.
-These are good tests to take if you know your level and want to verify it.
+The DELF (Diplôme d’études en langue française) and DALF (Diplôme approfondi de langue française) are French language exams organized by France Education International, part of the French Ministry of Education, which is in charge of helping people move to France for work, education, etc. These two tests differ in the language levels they test for, and are organized by level.
+So if you are taking the DELF, you will be taking a test specifically for level A1, A2, B1, or B2.
+DALF, which is for more advanced French speakers, tests for C1 or C2 proficiency.
+These are good tests to take if you know your level and want to verify your French proficiency.

 Test dates are chosen by the French government, and primarily available in June and December, and sometimes March.
 You will have to check with your local testing center to see when exams are available.
 Exam costs are set by the French government as well, and currently range from $120 (for A1) to $220 (for C2).
 Both exams are valid for life.
 Check for local test centers here.

-The TEF has 5 components: Oral comprehension, Written comprehension, Oral Expression, Written Expression, and Vocabulary and syntax.
-Whether you take some or all will depend on the test you opt for.
+The TEF exam has 5 components: Oral comprehension, Written comprehension, Oral Expression, Written Expression, and Vocabulary and syntax.
+You will have a different exam format depending on the test you opt for.
 The test length for the complete exam is just under 3.5 hours.
-Exam prices vary by center; for example, to take the exam at FIAF in New York in 2021, it would cost $115 per section, or $485 for all five.
+Exam prices vary by center; for example, to take the French language test at FIAF in New York in 2021, it would cost $115 per section, or $485 for all five.
 You can search for test centers here.

 If you’re looking to get very specific, there are also special tests designed for industries like Business, International Relations, and Tourism/Hospitality.
 You can find more information here.

 All in all, the DELF is shorter and more affordable than other tests, and never expires.
-Just make sure that, as limited test periods are offered, you are able to sign up a decent amount of time in advance.
+Just make sure that, as limited test periods are offered, you are able to sign up for your local testing center a decent amount of time in advance.